Health and Wellness

 Sometimes dental insurance is included in your health insurance plan.
 Sometimes dental coverage comes from a separate, stand-alone dental plan.
 Low-cost options may also be available in your area.

 Did we answer your question about oral health?

-For more information about oral health, call the OWH Helpline at 1-800-994-9662 or contact the following organizations:
+If you need more information about oral health, call the OWH Helpline at 1-800-994-9662 or contact the following organizations:

 To receive Publications email updates

-The Office on Women's Health is grateful for the medical review in 2012 by:
+The Office on Women's Health is grateful for the medical review in 2017 by:

 All material contained on these pages are free of copyright restrictions and may be copied, reproduced, or duplicated without permission of the Office on Women’s Health in the U.S. Department of Health and Human Services.
 Citation of the source is appreciated.